pingidentity/terraform-provider-pingone/docs/data-sources/trusted_email_domain.md

 ### Required

 - `environment_id` (String) The ID of the environment that is configured with the trusted email domain.
+Must be a valid PingOne resource ID.
+This field is immutable and will trigger a replace plan if changed.

 ### Optional